AzugBe/azugbe.github.io/index.md

 **AZUG and Covid-19** - After careful consideration, we've decided to make the next AZUG meeting virtual, and cancel Global Azure Bootcamp in Belgium.
 [Read more!](https://www.azug.be/events/2020/03/13/azug-and-covid-19){: .btn .btn--warning}
 {: .notice--warning}

+**2020-05-21 - Answering the million dollar question: What to use when in Azure?**
+Azure has grown to a cloud platform of more than 100+ services, but when do you use what?!
+Barry will guide the way!
+[Register here!](https://www.azug.be/events//2020/05/21/answering-the-million-dollar-question-what-to-use-when-in-azure){: .btn .btn--success}
+{: .notice--info}

 <hr />